Algoma Public Health

 How long is it contagious?

-This can vary depending on the cause of the illness but usually a child is contagious a few days before the onset of diarrhea/vomit and for a few days after symptoms have disappeared.
+This can vary depending on the cause of the illness but usually people can infect others while symptoms are present and a few days after symptoms have stopped.
+Some people may be contagious for as long as 2 weeks after recovery.

 What can you do?